MeetAbroad/Server/README.md

 ## changing the port
 If you want to use on a production environment, you should consider changing the listening port to 80 rather than 3000.

+## MongoDB
+MongoDB is required!
+It must be running.